FAIRmat-NFDI/AreaC-DOC-H5MD-for-NOMAD/docs/file_structure/observables.md

 The following observable types are supported:

 `configurational`
-:   An observable that is computed for each individual configuration.
-This may also be used to store per-particle quantities, in which case value will have dimensions `[N_frames][N_part][M]`, where `M` is the dimension of the observable.
-The structure is given by:
+:   An observable that is computed for each individual configuration, with the following general structure:

     observables
      \-- <configurational_subgroup>
      |    +-- type: "configurational"
      |    \-- step: Integer[N_frames]
      |    \-- time: Float[N_frames]
-     |    \-- value: <type>[N_frames]
+     |    \-- value: <type>[N_frames][M]
      \-- ...
+ where `M` is the dimension of the observable.
+This section may also be used to store per-particle quantities/attributes that are not currently supported as [standardized H5MD-NOMAD elements for particles group](particles.md#standardized-h5md-nomad-elements-for-particles-group), in which case `value` will have dimensions `[N_frames][N_part][M]`.

+A list of standardized configurational observables can be found [HERE](../references/standard_observables/configurational.md).

 `ensemble_average`
-:   An observable that is computed by averaging over multiple configurations.
-The structure is given by:
+:   An observable that is computed by averaging over multiple configurations, with the following generic structure:

     observables
      \-- <ensemble_average_subgroup>